lyft/cartography/docs/schema/okta.md

     ```
     (OktaUser)<-[IDENTITY_OKTA]-(Human)
     ```
- - OktaUser can be a member of a OktaGroup
+ - An OktaUser can be a member of a OktaGroup
      ```
     (OktaUser)-[MEMBER_OF_OKTA_GROUP]->(OktaGroup)
     ```
- - OktaUser can be a member of an OktaAdministrationRole
+ - An OktaUser can be a member of an OktaAdministrationRole
      ```
     (OktaUser)-[MEMBER_OF_OKTA_ROLE]->(OktaAdministrationRole)
     ```
- - OktaUser can have authentication Factors
+ - OktaUsers can have authentication factors
      ```
     (OktaUser)-[FACTOR]->(OktaUserFactor)
     ```